mkg20001/npm-adblock/README.md

 # Usage

-Simply install it globally using `npm i -g npm-adblock-patch`
+Simply install it globally using `npm i -g npm-adblock`

 You can re-run it at any time using `adblock-patch`

 When you don't notice it, it's working! :)

-Otherwise, feel free to [open an issue](https://github.com/mkg20001/npm-adblock-patch/issues)
+Otherwise, feel free to [open an issue](https://github.com/mkg20001/npm-adblock/issues)